Amityville House located in Amityville, New York, USA | Addresses – 412 Ocean Ave – MAP

-They were supportive of George and Kathy, agreeing something must be in this house.
-They believed the ghost was a demon, or conscious energy to never walk earth as a human.
+They were supportive of George and Kathy agreeing something was in the house.
+They believed the ghost was a demon, or conscious energy, to never walk earth as a human.

 Listed by the Warren’s in Feb, 1976…

 - Ed saw shadows –

 They moved along walls inside the cellar.
 He’s wasn’t used to seeing ghosts, it was Lorraine’s ability.
 It shocked him.
 Ed commanded the spirits to leave and felt something lift him off the ground.
 When dropped he left the cellar.